 - Design an estate plan that meets your needs

-- Make sure you Minor Children are taken care for
+- Make sure your minor children are taken care of

 Trust attorney Schoemakers to help you determine the best way to manage your estate.
-Call now to schedule an appointment with an estate planning lawyer in Clear Lake, Texas.
+Call or contact us now to schedule an appointment with an estate planning lawyer in Galveston/Houston, TX.